apache/incubator-weex/doc/components/list.md

 Other attributes please check out the [common attributes](../references/common-attrs.md).

--  `orientation`: &lt;string&gt; determine list item layout in column (`vertical`) or row (`horizontal`), default is `vertical`.

 - `transform`: &lt;string&gt; define item transformation.
 See next section for mmore detail.

 ### Item Transformation
-The `tranform` attribute allow you tranlate,rotate,scale and change transparency of item according distance between item and list component's center in the `orientation` direction.
+The `tranform` attribute allow you tranlate,rotate,scale and change transparency of item according distance between item and list component's center.
 Item right in middle has no transformation applied.

 The value is a simple expression, like
 ```